 The sections below describe how the data behind this website is collected and coded as well as how it is analysed and displayed.
 We welcome any feedback, corrections and comments you may have.
 Please email us at [email protected]

 Most of the data covering the European Parliament, including roll call voting data, is gathered automatically (“crawled”) from the Parliament’s own website.
-In addition the Parliament’s Secretariat provides VoteWatch with machine-readable files, which we use to make sure that the data we’ve crawled is accurate.
 The information we publish on our website is a combination of data crawled from different public sources and processed using software we developed ourselves.

 This website does not seek to give an overall assessment of MEPs’ individual or collective performance.
 Many of the activities undertaken by MEPs, such as constituency work and participation in external events, are not centrally monitored, quantified and/or assessed.
 Furthermore, quantitative scores do not in themselves provide a sufficient basis for judging the work of an MEP.
 This website only provides information about those activities which are formally recorded by the European Parliament on its website.
 If you are interested in obtaining a more complete picture of the work of MEPs, please visit their individual websites.